 Area: Grace Bay - (649) 946-5186

-Located in Regent Village right in the heart of Grace Bay, Vix has our fave ribs on the island!
+Located in Regent Village right in the heart of Grace Bay, Vix is awesome!
 We also go there for breakfast, brunch and lunch in addition to dinner, or just to grab a happy hour cocktail and chat with the super fun and friendly folks (now friends) that work there.
 Vix has plenty of outdoor seating as well as a good size bar and indoor seating area.
-It's our go-to place to watch Golden State Warriors games, especially when they are playing the Cavs.
+It's our go-to place to watch Golden State Warriors games, especially when they are playing the Cavs and the Lakers, ok just Lebron!
 As of mid-2018 Vix revamped their menu, adding many Chinese dishes including excellent home made spring rolls (both veggie & pork), 'stir fry your way' where you choose from a variety of proteins (tofu, beef, chicken, fish, etc.) and 4-5 sauces.
 They also have a delish Caribbean-Chinese fusion jerk chicken fried rice dish.
 Cool!
 Plus you can't miss Chef Ian's delicious BBQ pork ribs, and the grilled local mahi-mahi.

 Area: Grace Bay - (649) 941-4144